 - R1.
-The Planning Authority and Transmission Planner shall each demonstrate through a valid assessment that its portion of the interconnected transmission system is planned such that the Network can be operated to supply projected customer demands and projected Firm (non-recallable reserved) Transmission Services, at all demand levels over the range of forecast system demands, under the contingency conditions as defined in Category B of Table I. To be valid, the Planning Authority and Transmission Planner assessments shall: - R1.1.
+The Planning Authority and Transmission Planner shall each demonstrate through a valid assessment that its portion of the interconnected transmission systems is planned such that the network can be operated to supply projected customer demands and projected Firm (non-recallable reserved) Transmission Services, at all demand Levels over the range of forecast system demands, under the contingency conditions as defined in Category C of Table I (attached).
+The controlled interruption of customer Demand, the planned removal of generators, or the Curtailment of firm (non-recallable reserved) power transfers may be necessary to meet this standard.
+To be valid, the Planning Authority and Transmission Planner assessments shall: - R1.1.
 Be made annually. - R1.2.
 Be conducted for near-term (years one through five) and longer-term (years six through ten) planning horizons. - R1.3.
-Be supported by a current or past study and/or system simulation testing that addresses each of the following categories,, showing system performance following Category B of Table 1 (single contingencies).
+Be supported by a current or past study and/or system simulation testing that addresses each of the following categories, showing system performance following Category C of Table 1 (multiple contingencies).
 The specific elements selected (from each of the following categories) for inclusion in these studies and simulations shall be acceptable to the associated Regional Reliability Organization(s). - R1.3.1.
-Be performed and evaluated only for those Category B contingencies that would produce the more severe System results or impacts.
+Be performed and evaluated only for those Category C contingencies that would produce the more severe system results or impacts.
 The rationale for the contingencies selected for evaluation shall be available as supporting information.
 An explanation of why the remaining simulations would produce less severe system results shall be available as supporting information. - R1.3.2.
 Cover critical system conditions and study years as deemed appropriate by the responsible entity. - R1.3.3.
 Be conducted annually unless changes to system conditions do not warrant such analyses. - R1.3.4.
-Be conducted beyond the five-year horizon only as needed to address identified marginal conditions that may have longer lead-time solutions. - R1.3.5.
-Have all projected firm transfers modeled.
+Be conducted beyond the five-year horizon only as needed to address identified marginal conditions that may have longer lead-time solutions.

+R1.3.5.
+Have all projected firm transfers mod --